What are essential oils?

 Essential oils were prized throughout history and by many ancient cultures for their various cosmetic, aromatic and dietary benefits.
 Many civilizations treasured these oils so much that they were incorporated into their spiritual and religious rituals.
 In fact, oils are mentioned in many historical texts from around the world.

 The Egyptians used aromatic oils as early as 4500 BC and their practices were the source for the Evers Papyrus, the first compilation of ancient healing practices that dates back to approximately 1,500 BC.
 India boasts a 3,000-year history of incorporating essential oils into their healing potions, with Vedic literature listing over 700 substances including cinnamon, ginger, myrrh, sandalwood, jasmine, rose, lotus and other essential oils.
 In China, the use of essential oils was first recorded between 2697–2597 BC during the reign of Huang Ti, the legendary Yellow Emperor.
-His famous book, The Yellow Emperor’s Book of Internal Medicine, contains uses for several oils.

 The ancient Greeks and Romans also documented the use of essential oils.
 During the Crusades, the European knights and their armies discovered the Middle Eastern use of essential oils and the distillation methods used to extract them.
 They became acquainted with the literature about the oils’ many uses and took it back with them, where the oils soon spread across western Europe.